Therapist Spotlight: Ashley Ayala

 It’s all been very streamlined and exactly what I expected.
 When I joined it was clear that Path would handle all of the admin stuff like marketing, billing, and scheduling, and that I’d be able to see clients on a schedule that worked for me.

-And there were some really phenomenal reviews from other Path therapists.
+And there were some really phenomenal reviews from other therapists who work with Path.
 Especially about Path’s support team — and every time I’ve reached out to the support team for help, it’s been a great experience.
 So no real surprises there!

 What does your weekly schedule look like?
 How does Path tie in?